HL7/ebm/input/pagecontent/composition.md

 ..A 'Results' section is optional.
 The 'Results' section entry element is limited to reference **[OutcomeMeasureSynthesisReport Profile][OutcomeMeasureSynthesisReport]**.

 ..A 'Summary of Findings' section is optional.
-The 'Summary of Findings' section entry element is limited to reference **[SummaryOfFindings Profile][SummaryOfFindings]**.
+The 'Summary of Findings' section entry element is limited to reference **[SummaryOfSynthesisFindings Profile][SummaryOfSynthesisFindings]**.

 ### EvidenceTableReportPackage Profile of Composition Resource